Skip Course Support

 You will lose 10 percent of your grade for each day each assignment is late.
 I will not accept your work if it is more than five days late.

-Your course materials will include the online course companion and two streaming videos (available through the course Web site): Chicago: the Musical and Show Boat.
+Your course materials will include the online course companion, cengage coursemate and streaming videos (available through the course Web site/UW library system).

-This book MUST be purchased through the Cengage website along with the CourseMate.
-CourseMate is necessary as it allows you to fully engage with the lectures and prepare for the midterm and the final exams.
-Purchasing this book through another site or bookstore will not allow you to access the CourseMate.
-The price of CourseMate outside of the bundle is extremely expensive.
-Please take this into consideration before purchasing the textbook.
+This book MUST be purchased through the University Bookstore or Cengage website along with the CourseMate.
+CourseMate is necessary as it allows you to fully engage with the lectures and prepare for the midterm and final exams.
+Link to Cengage site: http://www.cengagebrain.com/shop/isbn/9781133394655.

 About the Online Environment